 Recently, however, fractional stochastic volatility models have become popular (see \cite{cr,gjr,website}), where the process $V$ is not Markovian.
 For instance,

 with some (two-sided) Brownian motion $B$, and a suitable function $K:\mathbb{R}_+\to\mathbb{R}$.
 In such a setting the question of stochastic stability becomes difficult, one cannot rely on the usual Markovian techniques and there seems to be no results in the literature that would imply the convergence of the law of $S_{t}$ as $t\to\infty$ at this level of generality.

 We now explain our motivations for studying such models.
 Asset price processes often show mean-reversion (for instance, commodities or commodity futures, see \cite{commodity1,commodity2}).
 Optimal investment problems for such assets were considered in \cite{timid}, see also the study \cite{asymp} on asymptotic arbitrage.
 Long-term investments may also be studied in the framework of ergodic, risk-sensitive or adaptive control (see e.g.\ \cite{hernandez-lerma,lukasz,pitera,bmp}).
 All these approaches require that the law of $S_{t}$ should converge to a steady state as $t\to\infty$.
 Long-term investment problems for fractional processes were treated in \cite{grs,negmem}, but these studies do not cover fractional stochastic volatility models.

-The present paper rigorously formulates and proves that under mean-reversion and smoothness conditions on the drift function $\zeta$ and integrability assumptions on $V_{0}$, $L_{0}$ the stochastic system described by \eqref{morno} converges to an invariant state, independent of the initialization $L_{0}$.
+The present paper proves that -- under mean-reversion and smoothness conditions on the drift of $S$ and integrability assumptions on $V_{0}$, $S_{0}$ -- the stochastic system $(S_{t},V_{t})$ converges to an invariant probability, independent of the initialization $S_{0}$.
 A multi-asset framework is treated and $B,\overline{W}$ will be allowed to have a stochastic correlation.
 Our arguments are based on a new coupling construction for (discrete-time) Markov processes in random environments.